-Black Boston urban professional networking group list
+Black Boston urban professional networking group listing

 for Boston Jazz - go to Jazzboston.org for local musicians

-Look up Boston hotel room rates
+Compare Boston hotel room rates we researched for you.

 African American parents are invited to volunteer for a research study about culture and parenting practices.
 You might be eligible if you identify as African-American (Black American) and you have a child between the ages of 4 and 12.
 A $25 Gift Card is provided to participants. call (617) 358-2246 or e-mail email@example.com